learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/CircleCI.md

 - Separating platform for code and CI/CD.
     - Unlike Github Actions, which is a platform integrated into Github.
 CircleCI is a platform separate from where you store your code.
 For teams that want to have this clear separation, CircleCI is a suitable choice.
 - Performance
-    - CircleCI supports parellelization for faster builds and is faster than Github Actions in terms of build time.
+    - CircleCI supports parallelization for faster builds and is faster than Github Actions in terms of build time.
 - CLI
     - CircleCI provides a local command line interface which allows you to test configurations and run jobs locally through docker so that you don't have to push to github to check if your config.yml is properly configured.